FIWARE/tutorials.Entity-Relationships/README.md

 ![](https://fiware.github.io/tutorials.Entity-Relationships/img/entities.png)

-* A **Store** is a real world bricks and mortar building.
-Stores would have properties such as:
+* A store is a real world bricks and mortar building. **Store** entities would have properties such as:
   + A name of the store e.g. "Checkpoint Markt"
   + An address "Friedrichstraße 44, 10969 Kreuzberg, Berlin"
   + A phyiscal location  e.g. *52.5075 N, 13.3903 E*
-* A **Shelf** is a real world device to hold objects which we wish to sell.
-Each shelf would have properties such as:
+* A shelf is a real world device to hold objects which we wish to sell.
+Each **Shelf** entity would have properties such as:
   + A name of the shelf e.g. "Wall Unit"
   + A phyiscal location  e.g. *52.5075 N, 13.3903 E*
   + A maximum capacity
   + An association to the store in which the shelf is present
-* A **Product** is defined as something that we sell - it is conceptural object.
-Products would have properties such as:
+* A product is defined as something that we sell - it is conceptural object. **Product** entities would have properties such as:
   + A name of the product e.g. "Vodka"
   + A price e.g. 13.99 Euros
   + A size e.g. Small
-* An **Inventory Item** is another conceptural entity, used to assocate products, stores, shelves and physical objects.
-It would have properties such as:
+* An inventory item is another conceptural entity, used to assocate products, stores, shelves and physical objects. **Inventory Item** entities would have properties such as:
   + An assocation to the product being sold
   + An association to the store in which the product is being sold
   + An association to the shelf where the product is being displayed